 4. Installments for Electricity and Gas Bills

-Federal Minister Hammad Azhar also claimed that electricity and gas bills through three-month instalment payments would cost the government 70 billion and Rs.30 billion as the companies would be facing disruptions in their cash bill.
+Federal Minister Hammad Azhar also claimed that electricity and gas bills through three-month installment payments would cost the government 70 billion and Rs.30 billion as the companies would be facing disruptions in their cash bill.

 5. Funds for Emergency Relief and NDMA

 The PM announced the allocation of Rs.
-50 billion for procurement of medical equipment.
+Fifty billion for procurement of medical equipment.
 Rs.100 billion has been put up for emergency relief for the ongoing situation due to Corona.
 The PM also allocated Rs25 billion for National Disaster Management Authority (NDMA).
 He would also unveil a special relief package for the construction sector in the next few days to kick-start different industries to help provide jobs at these difficult times.

-Follow Brandsynario for latest news and updates.
+Follow Brandsynario for the latest news and updates.